openillink-project/openillink/README.md

-# OpeniLLink
+# OpenILLink
-OpeniLLink is a web based Inter Library Loan and document delivery management sytem based on OpenURL and currently used by some academic libraries in Switzerland
+OpenILLink is a web based Inter Library Loan and document delivery management sytem based on OpenURL and currently used by some academic libraries in Switzerland

 ## Main features
  * Web-based forms to order articles and books